Table of Contents

 PO files are used by the gettext i18n system.
 The gettext system has many features, including support for developer comments, context, and the ability to specify the location of a string in the source code.

-Whenever a PO file is uploaded, Transifex tries to make sure the file is syntaxically correct.
+Transifex tries to make sure the file is syntactically correct whenever a PO file is uploaded.
 However, you can still check the file for syntax errors using the msgfmt tool that comes with gettext.

 Sample data